Russwater RPG Ruleset

 Rule of Thirds

-People often feel something is possible and relatively achievable if they can reliably succeed more than two thirds 66% of the time.
+People often feel something is possible and relatively achievable if they can reliably succeed more than two thirds or 66% of the time.

-People start to feel something is difficult if they can only succeed less than one third 33% of the time.
+People start to feel something is difficult if they can only succeed less than one third or 33% of the time.

 Randomising Resources